psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

 * [Monograph compound objects](https://help.oclc.org/Metadata_Services/CONTENTdm/Compound_objects/Add_multiple_compound_objects/Directory_structure#Monographs), or compound objects with defined structure, such as Sections or Chapters, have not been tested but should work.
 * Picture Cube and Postcard compound objects have not been tested.
 * This script has only been tested on Windows Powershell 5.1 but might work on other platforms with Powershell Core 6+.
+* Item-level metadata is derived using JP2 files.
+If you are not generating or including JP2 files, item-level metadata will not be generated.